MicrosoftDocs/VBA-Docs/api/Excel.ChartGroup.RadarAxisLabels.md

 ## Example

-This example turns on radar axis labels for chart group one in Chart1, and then sets the color for the labels.
+This example turns on radar axis labels for chart group one on Chart1, and then sets the color for the labels.
 The example should be run on a radar chart.

 ```vb
 With Charts("Chart1").ChartGroups(1)